Face it: the old “Frankendesign” approach isn’t working

 D4H Video is specifically designed to make the most of your precious time.
-I’ve condensed the concepts from Design for Hackers down to the essentials.
+In the Core Lessons, I’ve condensed the concepts from Design for Hackers down to the essentials.
 Learn the most important elements of the D4H approach in videos that are around 5 minutes apiece, packed with up-to-date examples.

-The core of the course is the Lite Package, which breaks down every little factor that comes together to create great design.
-The course is divided up into three modules and 20 lectures, to help you focus on each of those pieces one at a time.
+The Core Lessons break down every little factor that come together to create great design.
+The Core Lessons are divided up into three modules and 20 lectures, to help you focus on each of those pieces one at a time.

 20 Design for Hackers lessons

 At around 5 minutes apiece, everybody got time for that!

 Captioned in English